Our trip to Lucerne, Zermatt, Montreux, and Interlaken

 The view from our Lucerne hotel window.

 One of the many parks along the lake.
+Our hotel is in the background.

 We ventrured out to enjoy a Lucerne specialty, Kirche cake.
 Kirche is a tart black cherry brandy.
+It was quite delicious.
+Look at the display cases inside.

+This is the tower of the Chapel Bridge.
 Top floor is for torture, middle floor is for the torturer to rest, bottom floor is a dungeon with a 'door' to the…

 This is 'the' shot of the Chapel Bridge.
 Anyone who has visited the town has taken a similar photo.

 The setting sun brought the colors of the flowers to their best.
+Look at the outdoor seating across the river.

 The Reuss river through the town is gorgeous.